Thiraput01/Osu_Discordbot/README.md

 The osu Discord Bot is a work-in-progress bot built with `discord.js` that provides various functionalities related to osu! game data.
 Currently, the bot supports commands for retrieving beatmap information and user data.

+This project aims to improve API and JavaScript skills.

 ## Current Commands

 - **`/get-beatmap <beatmap_url>`**: Fetches details about a specific osu! beatmap using its beatmap url.